raspberrypilearning/morse-code-virtual-radio/WORKSHEET.md

 Now have a go at a short word.
 Early Nokia mobile phones used the Morse Code for SMS when a text message arrived.
 This is a really easy one to do, the Morse Code for SMS is `...--...` and feel free to Google *nokia sms tone* to double check.

 ##Step 5: Decode the Morse as you go

+What will really help you learn is having a way to know when you're getting the code right or wrong.
+We can program the Pi to decode what you're keying in and then print the letters to the screen as you go.
+With this you can pick a message, try to key it in and immediately see if the correct text is being displayed.
+If the wrong text comes up then it's likely that you didn't key in the correct Morse Code sequence.
+Practise makes perfect!